strongestweapon/hojunsong/works/works.md

 ## ANTI- A.I.
 Vocalization Techniques
 2018
 How can we trick A.I.-based speech recognition system while a human can understand the speech?
 And by not changing the context of the speech?
 Able to deceive google cloud speech recognition by changing intonations and by inserting special white noise sounds in between syllables.
-Deny standardizations.
+A.I. kills the diversity.
+Deny the bias.

 ## gold & silver
 2017, 2018